sreejithhere/gmailsender/README.md

 - First name
 - Middle name
 - Last name
-- Full name (If this is provided, the other parts of name will be ignored)
+- Full name (If this is provided, the other parts of name will be ignored.
+If this is omitted, it will be constructed from the parts of name if required to be filled in the template)
 - Suffix (MD, IPS etc.)
 To use the customisation, edit your html file to mark the locations which should be dynamically filled using the information from the CSV.
 You can do this by adding the placeholder string according to the